Pradhyum Reddy

 Pradhyum Reddy (born 31 May 1976) is a Scottish football manager based in India.
-He is serving as the CEO of Dempo and the head coach of the Philippines women's national under-17 team.
-He is also works as football pundit in the Indian Super League and TV show Football United.
+He is the CEO of Dempo and head coach of the Philippines women's national under-17 team.
+He also works as football pundit in the Indian Super League and TV show Football United.

 Coaching career

 2011–2012: Shillong Lajong

 In 2011, Reddy helped Shillong Lajong to promotion to the I-League by winning the I-League 2nd Division.
 After successfully keeping the team in the I-League in 2011–12 I-League season, Reddy was moved to the role of Technical Director of the club's Youth Development team.
 Reddy later resigned due to contractual disputes with the club.

 2013: DSK Shivajians

 After leaving Shillong Lajong, Reddy signed for DSK Shivajians F.C. in the I-League 2nd Division.

 2013: Assistant with Bengaluru

 On 25 June 2013, it was confirmed that Reddy had left DSK and signed with Bengaluru FC of the I-League as the assistant coach.